Thio Shen Yi: Career

+At the end of 2025, it was reported in the Straits Times that Thio's firm was commissioned to undertake an investigation into allegations of workplace bullying in the Law Society, a report that was responded to by the President of the Law Society.

 Personal life

 Thio is married to Stefanie Yuen-Thio, who is joint-managing partner of TSMP Law Corporation.
 Thio is the brother of Thio Li-Ann, a professor at the NUS Faculty of Law.
 Thio's mother is Thio Su Mien, a former dean of the NUS Faculty of Law.
 Thio's father is Olympian Thio Gim Hock, who was the chief executive of real estate developer OUE and the Port of Singapore's Acting Port Engineer.
 Thio is an advocate for gender diversity.

 Thio co-founded with his wife the #GivingBack Foundation through the Community Foundation of Singapore.

 In 2022, it was reported that Thio was one of the victims of a large-scale "nickel scam" in which he had invested $87,000.